datatrustengineering/DataTrustEngineering/SUPPORT.md

 - Check [CONTRIBUTING.md](/CONTRIBUTING) for contribution details.
 - Visit [datatrustmanifesto.org](https://datatrustmanifesto.org) for more resources.

-Thank you for joining the #DTERevolution!
+Thank you for joining the #DataTrustCommunity!